1993 Southern Utah Thunderbirds football team

 The 1993 Southern Utah Thunderbirds football team was an American football team that represented Southern Utah University as a member of the American West Conference (AWC) during the 1993 NCAA Division I-AA football season.
-In their 13th year under head coach Jack Bishop, the team compiled an overall record of 3–7–1, with a mark of 3–1 in conference play, and finished as AWC co-champion.
+In their 13th year under head coach Jack Bishop, the team compiled an overall record of 3–7–1, with a mark of 3–1 in conference play, and finished as AWC co-champions.